Data model

 type varchar(255) Connexion type

-description longtext Description of the entity/company
+description longtext Description of the entity/company and connection reason

-contacts varchar(255) Contacts within the entity/company
+contacts varchar(255) Contacts within the external entity/company

-src varchar(255) IP Adress(es) of entity connection
+src varchar(255) Source IP address(es) or source range of the connection

-src_desc varchar(255) Description de Entity source connection
+src_desc varchar(255) Description of the source's connection

-dst_desc varchar(255) Description of the Entity connection
+dst_desc varchar(255) Description of the destination's connection

 security text Security requirements of the system